shahp7575/gpt2-horoscopes/README.md

 ## Uses & Limitations

 ### How to use
-The model can be used directly with the HuggingFace `pipeline` API.
+The model can be used directly with the HuggingFace `Auto` Class.
 ```python
 from transformers import AutoTokenizer, AutoModelWithLMHead